ROCm/HIP/docs/understand/compilers.rst

 ********************************************************************************

 ROCm provides the compiler tools used to compile HIP applications for use on AMD GPUs.
-The compilers setup the default libraries and include paths for the HIP and ROCm libraries, and some needed environment variables.
+The compilers set up the default libraries and include paths for the HIP and ROCm libraries and some needed environment variables.
 For more information, see the :doc:`ROCm compiler reference <llvm-project:reference/rocmcc>`.

 Compilation workflow